emiliebumatay/portfolio/README.md

 ## Insights
 - Marketing & Sales and Facilities & Ops are our primary risk areas.
 Together, they drive over 8.6 million of the total budget overrun.
 - HR & Admin presents the opposite probelm, significantly under-spending their budget by nearly 3.49 million.
 While this looks like savings on parper, a large negative variance like this often indicates delayed projects or under-staffing that needs to be investigated.
 - There is 2.96M (3.8% of total spend) currently unassigned to any department.
+This represents a gap in data tracking.
-- Hardware Procurement and Software Licenses are the biggest expense categories.
+- Hardware Procurement and Software Licenses are the biggest expense categories, together representing the largest share of corporate spend.
 ## Recommendations
 - Audit Hardware Procurement and Software Licenses: We need to audit these two categories to see if purchases are being misclassified, and enforce stricter spending limits.
 - Budget reallocation: Since HR & Admin is under budget, a portion of HR & Admin's unused 3.49 million can be reallocated to cover the operational needs of Marketing & Sales and Facilities & Ops next year.